23rd Army (Soviet Union): World War II

-It was formed in May 1941 in the Leningrad Military District for the defence of the southernmost part of the Soviet Union's border with Finland, north and northeast of Vyborg.
+The Army was formed in May 1941 in the Leningrad Military District for the defence of the southernmost part of the Soviet Union's border with Finland, north and northeast of Vyborg.
 The 7th Army was located on its right flank.

 The Army initially included the 19th and 50th Rifle Corps, the 10th Mechanized Corps (which included the 21st Tank Division, the 24th Tank Division and the 198th Mechanised Division), the 27th Vyborg Fortified Region, the 28th Keksgolm Fortified Region, plus artillery and other units.

-On 24 June the Army was included in the Northern Front.
-At the beginning of 10 July Mechanised Corps was removed from the Army.
-From 31 July to the end of August when facing Finnish offensive, it was unable to stop the Finns reconquering the Karelian Isthmus, and thus the Army fell back to the old border line and occupied positions in the 22nd Karelian Fortified Region.
-During the campaign, the army (more specifically the 43rd Rifle Division) was decisively defeat at the Battle of Porlampi.
+On 24 June, the Army was included in the Northern Front.
+At the beginning of 10 July the Mechanised Corps was removed from the Army.
+From 31 July to the end of August in facing the Finnish offensive, it was unable to stop the Finns reconquering the Karelian Isthmus and thus the Army fell back to the old border line and occupied positions in the 22nd Karelian Fortified Region.
+During the campaign, the army (more specifically the 43rd Rifle Division) was decisively defeated at the Battle of Porlampi.

 Due to a reorganization, the army was transferred to the Leningrad Front on 24 August.
-The 23rd Army had suffered enormous losses in battles against Finns in July–August 1941.
-When Finnish army halted offense by command of field marshal Mannerheim on 1 September, the army consisted of only 80,000–90,000 men and had lost huge amounts of heavy weapons and material to the Finns.
-If Finns hadn't halted attack and continued moving towards Leningrad, the 23rd Army probably would have had to withdraw to the city of Leningrad.
+The 23rd Army had suffered enormous losses in battles against Finns in July to August 1941.
+When the Finnish Army halted the offensive on the command of Field Marshal Mannerheim on 1 September, the army consisted of only 80,000–90,000 men and had lost huge amounts of heavy weapons and material to the Finns.
+If Finland had not halted its attack and continued moving towards Leningrad, the 23rd Army probably would have had to withdraw to the city of Leningrad.

-From 1942 until June 1944 the Army defended North Western approaches to Leningrad.
-During June 1944 the Army, including the 97th, 98th and 115th Rifle Corps, and the 17th Izyaslavsky Fortified Region and other units, participated in the Vyborg offensive operation (10 June – 15 July 1944).
+From 1942 to June 1944 the Army defended North Western approaches to Leningrad.
+In June 1944, the Army, including the 97th, 98th and 115th Rifle Corps, and the 17th Izyaslavsky Fortified Region and other units, participated in the Vyborg offensive operation (10 June – 15 July 1944).
 In this operation, the 23rd Army followed the breakthrough of the 21st Army in this operation, cleared the southern bank of the Vuoksi river and crossed the river in the Battle of Vuosalmi.
 After the termination of combat with Finland the Army formations were brought out to the state border against Finland, where they were located to the end of the war.

-On 1 May 1945, operating under the Leningrad Front, the army consisted of the 97th Rifle Corps (177th, 178th, 224th Rifle Divisions), the 9th, 16th, 17th Fortified Regions, the 47th Guards Gun Artillery Brigade, the 8th Guards and 21st Gun Artillery Regiments, the 94th Anti-Tank Artillery Regiment, the 174th Mortar Regiment, the 24th Guards Rocket Artillery Regiment, the 1469th Anti-Aircraft Artillery Regiment, the 71st, 168th, 177th, and 618th Separate Anti-Aircraft Artillery Battalions, the 14th Separate Armored Train Battalion, the 172nd Separate Engineer Battalion, and the 67th Separate Minesweeper Engineer Battalion.
+On 1 May 1945, operating under the Leningrad Front, the Army consisted of the 97th Rifle Corps (177th, 178th, 224th Rifle Divisions), the 9th, 16th, 17th Fortified Regions, the 47th Guards Gun Artillery Brigade, the 8th Guards and 21st Gun Artillery Regiments, the 94th Anti-Tank Artillery Regiment, the 174th Mortar Regiment, the 24th Guards Rocket Artillery Regiment, the 1469th Anti-Aircraft Artillery Regiment, the 71st, 168th, 177th, and 618th Separate Anti-Aircraft Artillery Battalions, the 14th Separate Armored Train Battalion, the 172nd Separate Engineer Battalion, and the 67th Separate Minesweeper Engineer Battalion.